colemanimhoff/fundamentals/react-redux/testing/README.md

 `npm test` or `npm run test` did the following:

 1. Test test running stars up
-2. Jest finds all files ending in `.test.js` and executes tests indide of them
+2. Jest finds all files ending in `.test.js` and executes tests inside of them
 3. Jest prints out results of tests to the terminal
 4. Jest waits for a file to change, then runs all tests again